 Star Wars (Episode IV: A New Hope) (1977) Director: George Lucas

 When George Lucas couldn’t acquire the rights to Flash Gordon (per his friend Francis Ford Coppola) he became depressed and simply decided to create his own epic hero story.
 He drew inspiration from highly-regarded samurai films, chivalrous romances, pulp fiction and science fiction serials, Joseph Campbell, and even from the contemporaneous Nixonian political climate of the 1970s.
-The early story was called “Journal of the Whills” about the training of an apprentice called CJ Thorpe as a “Jedi-Bendu” by a legendary hero named Mace Windy.
+The early story for Star Wars was called “Journal of the Whills” and it was about the training of an apprentice called CJ Thorpe (a “Jedi-Bendu”) by a legendary hero named Mace Windy.
 Lucas was fascinated by the idea that the Whills were supernatural, spiritual beings.
-When this story became far too complex he started work on “The Star Wars” which drew great inspiration from Kurosawa’s 1958 film called The Hidden Fortress.
-He found challenges trying to sell the idea for the film to either Universal or Disney.
-He wrote and rewrote several drafts before the film was accepted with a modest budget, largely based on the credibility of Lucas for his success with American Graffiti.
-Lucas began recruiting production staff, some of whom were selected as a result of their work on Kubrick’s 2001: A Space Odyssey.
+When this story became far too complex, George Lucas started work on “The Star Wars” which drew great inspiration from Kurosawa’s 1958 film called The Hidden Fortress —he based the idea for the Jedi on jidaigeki, a term referring to Japanese motion pictures.
+Lucas wrote and rewrote several drafts of the script before the film was ultimately accepted with a modest budget, largely based on the credibility of Lucas and his success with American Graffiti.
+Lucas began recruiting production staff, some of whom were selected as a result of their work on Stanley Kubrick’s 2001: A Space Odyssey.
 Lucas created his own production company called Industrial Light and Magic, which eventually became a division of LucasFilm.
 Despite having a strange idea for a film, the project managed to scoop up some amazing talent, like Harrison Ford (who would go on to become the iconic Hollywood actor we all know today) and legendary actor Alex Guinness, as well as some relatively new faces like Mark Hamill and Carrie Fisher.
 The instantly recognizable voice of James Earl Jones was chosen to be the voice of Darth Vader (originally Orson Welles was considered for the part, but Lucas thought his voice was too recognizable).